CircuitVerse/CircuitVerseDocs/docs/groups.md

 > Students can Manage their assignments from the **My Groups** Window.

-- Different groups Must be visible which are created by Their Teachers in **Groups You belong to** Window.
+- Different groups must be visible which are created by their teachers in **Groups You belong to** window.
-- After Clicking On a particular group, few things are noticeable such as:
+- After clicking on a particular group, few things are noticeable such as:
     - All the group members
     - List of Assignments with their respective deadline.
     - Two Clickables like **show** and **Start Working**.